snowkit/differ/README.md

  - renamed `data.CollisionData` to `data.ShapeCollision`
  - renamed `data.RayCollisionData` to `data.RayCollision`
  - renamed `data.RayIntersectionData` to `data.RayIntersection`
+ - removed `OpenFLDrawer`, will replace with gist or test later

 **1.1.0 (Latest release, haxelib)**
  - Added documentation and clean up of code